-for the United States, based on NCES n.d.b.) to estimate the average daily route mileage per bus.
+bus.
+We divided the annual route mileage per bus by 180 school days (the standard for the United States, based on NCES n.d.b.) to estimate the average daily route mileage per bus.
 This indicator was included so that users can look at districts with ESBs and see the various route lengths they might travel, or to calculate potential fuel cost savings or air pollution reduction in their own district.
-"Average daily route mileage per bus" may reflect the total mileage of several different routes that a single school bus drives in a given day.
+"Estimated daily route mileage per bus" may reflect the total mileage of several different routes that a single school bus drives in a given day.
 We do not know the number of routes typically served by a bus each day in a given school district.
 For that reason, this variable should not be interpreted as the mileage that a typical student would travel each day.
 Assigning a single bus to multiple daily routes is especially common in districts that have staggered school start and end times, and is an increasingly common practice given the shortages of school bus drivers that deepened in 2021 (Lieberman 2021).

-This variable should not be interpreted as the mileage that a typical student would travel each day.
 All data in this category were available at the school district level, so no scaling or aggregation was necessary.